â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Clarifications are issued in either Arabic or English, depending on the Applicant's preference.
 If the Clarification request was submitted in Arabic, the Clarification will also be issued in Arabic, whereas the Clarification would be issued in English if the request was submitted in English.

-In the case of Clarification requests relating to more than one tax type, separate Clarifications will be issued for each tax type covered under the request.
+In the case of Clarification requests relating to more than one Tax type, separate Clarifications will be issued for each Tax type covered under the request.

-In the case of Corporate Tax, Clarifications will be issued within 60 business days from the date the request was received.
-If further information was requested, the Clarification will be issued within 60 business days from the date the further information was received.
+Clarifications will be issued within 60 Business Days from the date the request was received.
+If further information was requested, the Clarification will be issued within 60 Business Days from the date the further information was received.

-In the case of complex tax matters, e.g. where other stakeholders need to be consulted, the FTA may request an extension for issuing the relevant clarification.
+In the case of complex Tax matters, e.g. where other stakeholders need to be consulted, the FTA may request an extension for issuing the relevant Clarification.

 Other matters relating to Clarifications